NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/routing-to-tunnel/lb.md

 {{</tabs>}}

-## Optional Cloudflare settings
+## Optional Khulnasoft settings

-The application will default to the Cloudflare settings for the load balancer hostname, including [cache rules](/cache/how-to/cache-rules/) and [firewall policies](/firewall/).
-You can changes the settings for your hostname in the [Cloudflare dashboard](https://dash.cloudflare.com/).
+The application will default to the Khulnasoft settings for the load balancer hostname, including [cache rules](/cache/how-to/cache-rules/) and [firewall policies](/firewall/).
+You can changes the settings for your hostname in the [Khulnasoft dashboard](https://dash.Khulnasoft.com/).

 ## Known limitations